bmc/sbt-editsource/index.md

 # Restrictions

-* Regular expression groups are not yet supported.
-(They will be, though.)
 * Currently, *sbt-editsource* only supports one set of edits, applied to *all* specified files.
 That is, you cannot specify one set of edits for one group of files and a second set of edits for a different group of